Bring classrooms to life with MY HERO's multimedia resources to use with students.

 Students will develop critical thinking skills as they discuss the barriers girls around the world face regarding education.
 They will evaluate obstacles that impact the girls' ability to go to school.
 Students are encouraged to create an action plan.

-Students read the story about Iqbal Masih, a child from Pakistan who was sold into slavery by his father when he was 4 and escaped slavery at the age of 10.
+Students read the story and analyze the art about Iqbal Masih, a child from Pakistan who was sold into slavery by his father when he was 4 and escaped slavery at the age of 10.
 He began speaking internationally and was awarded the Reebok Human Rights Youth Award when he was 12 years old.

 Vivienne Harr founded Make a Stand Lemon-aid to raise fund for organizations that fight child slavery.